MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-tcp-offload-hardware-capabilities.md

 ## Remarks

 NDIS handles this OID for miniport drivers.
 Miniport drivers report miniport adapter hardware capabilities to NDIS.
-For information about reporting task offload hardware capabilites to NDIS from a miniport driver and from NDIS to overlying drivers, see [NDIS_OFFLOAD](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_offload).
+For information about reporting task offload hardware capabilities to NDIS from a miniport driver and from NDIS to overlying drivers, see [NDIS_OFFLOAD](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_offload).

 The **InformationBuffer** member of the [NDIS_OID_REQUEST](/windows-hardware/drivers/ddi/oidrequest/ns-oidrequest-ndis_oid_request) structure contains an [NDIS_OFFLOAD](/windows-hardware/drivers/ddi/ntddndis/ns-ntddndis-_ndis_offload) structure.
 NDIS returns NDIS_STATUS_BUFFER_TOO_SHORT if the buffer is not big enough.